tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Documenting S7 methods

-Documentation for S7 methods is still a work in progress, and it seems no one currently knows the correct approach.
+Documentation for S7 methods is still a work in progress, and it seems no one currently knows the right approach.
 Here’s how we tackle it:

 We re-export the `fit()` generic from another package.
 Instead of documenting each individual `fit()` method, we provide the details in the "Details" section and the "Estimating the scores" subsection of the documentation for the corresponding object.